netreplica/templates/README.md

 * `clab/topology.j2`: template for the final Containerlab topology file.
 * `clab/kinds/<kind>.j2`: templates for individual Containerlab node entries.
+* `clab/interface_names/<kind>.j2`: templates for generating emulated interface names used by the NOS `kind` in Containerlab

+Cisco Modeling Labs artifacts:

+* `cml/topology.j2`: template for the final CML topology file.
+* `cml/kinds/<kind>.j2`: templates for individual CML node entries.
+* `cml/interface_names/<kind>.j2`: templates for generating emulated interface names used by the NOS `kind` in CML

 NOS-specific artifacts:

-* `interface_names/<kind>.j2`: templates for generating emulated interface names used by the NOS `kind`.
 * `interface_maps/<kind>.j2`: templates for mappings between real interface names and emulated interface names used by the NOS `kind`.

-To customize the way Containerlab topology file should be generated, you would need to change these templates as needed.
+To customize the way a topology file should be generated, you would need to change these templates as needed.
 For example, you might want to change `image` values depending on the `kind`.
 You can also add new templates, if the platforms you have are not covered by the provided set of templates.

 # Copyright notice